Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Hardness of Approximation for

 {\bf (B) $\opt'\le \opt+1$.} Let $\tau$ denote an optimal $r$-tour for the given \mgs instance, so $d(\tau)=\opt$.
-Consider the following strategy for \stsp: \begin{enumerate} \item Traverse $r$-tour $\tau$ to determine whether or not $X_{g+1}$ is the realized scenario. \item If no demands observed on $\tau$ (i.e. scenario $S_{g+1}$ is realized), visit vertex $s$ and stop. \item If some demand observed on $\tau$ (i.e. one of scenarios $\{S_i\}_{i=1}^g$ is realized), then visit {\em all} vertices in $V$ along an arbitrary $r$-tour and stop. \end{enumerate} It is clear that this strategy is feasible for the \stsp instance.
-For any $i\in [g+1]$, let $\pi_i$ denote the $r$-tour traversed under scenario $S_i$ in the above strategy.
-We have $d(\pi_{g+1})\le d(\tau)\le \opt$, and $d(\pi_{i})\le 2n\cdot \max_{u,v} d(u,v) \le L$ for all $i\in [g]$.
+Consider the following solution for \stsp: \begin{enumerate} \item Traverse $r$-tour $\tau$ to determine whether or not $X_{g+1}$ is the realized scenario. \item If no demands observed on $\tau$ (i.e. scenario $S_{g+1}$ is realized), visit vertex $s$ and stop. \item If some demand observed on $\tau$ (i.e. one of scenarios $\{S_i\}_{i=1}^g$ is realized), then visit {\em all} vertices in $V$ along an arbitrary $r$-tour and stop. \end{enumerate} It is clear that this decision tree is feasible for the \stsp instance.
+For any $i\in [g+1]$, let $\pi_i$ denote the $r$-tour traversed under scenario $S_i$ in the above \stsp decision tree.
+We have $d(\pi_{g+1})=d(\tau)\le \opt$, and $d(\pi_{i})\le 2n\cdot \max_{u,v} d(u,v) \le L$ for all $i\in [g]$.
 Thus the resulting \stsp objective is at most:

 Thus we have the desired reduction. \end{pf}